nordeim/SG-Point-Of-Sale/v1.5/project_codebase_files_set.md

 # These packages are only installed in development environments (`poetry install --with dev`).
 # This keeps the production installation lean and clean.
 [tool.poetry.group.dev.dependencies]
-psycopg2-binary = "^2.9.10" # Synchronous driver for Alembic
+# NEW: Add psycopg2-binary for Alembic's synchronous connection to PostgreSQL
-aiosqlite = "^0.20.0"      # Async driver for SQLite test database
+psycopg2-binary = "^2.9.10" # Or latest stable version

 # Testing Framework
 pytest = "^8.2.0"             # The primary testing framework.